For July and August, I am taking a break from writing a blog. I am…

-We have arrived, in our delineation of the segments of armor, at the final, seventh segment: the pelvis.
+We have arrived, in our delineation of the segments of body armor, at the final, seventh segment: the pelvis.
 Once the other six segments have been opened, releasing the pelvic segment will allow us to experience a complete flow of energy and circulation from the top of our head through to our feet.
 Energy can circulate and be released through work, pleasurable activities, exercise, and sexual expression.
 The pelvis should be flexible, mobile, and move with ease so that it can allow energetic movement rather than become a block to expression.
 This openness from head to toe creates a sense of well-being, health, ease of movement, and relaxation.
 Relational intimacy also increases as our expressions flow more freely and we can make good contact with others.

 The pelvic segment is made up of the muscles of the pelvis and lower limbs.
 If this area is armored, the pelvis does not move with ease.
 There can be pain in the leg muscles and tightening in the abductors and adductors in the thighs.
 The anal sphincter can be contracted as well as the pelvic floor.
 The gluteal muscles can also be continuously contracted.
 Chronic tightening of the pelvic segment and all the intertwined muscles of the pelvis, leads to chronic lower back pain, sciatica nerve pain down the legs, and other symptoms of misalignment, which impacts the entire body.